-- J103.3 Ministerial permits.
-The issuance or denial of a grading permit pursuant to this Code is a ministerial act for the purposes of Section 21080, subdivision (b) (1), of the Public Resources Code, except in the following five cases: - 1.
-Where the average natural slope within the area to be graded exceeds 10% and the amount of excavation or fill exceeds 10,000 cubic yards;
+J103.3 Ministerial permits.
+The issuance or denial of a grading permit pursuant to this Code is a ministerial act for the purposes of Section 21080, subdivision (b) (1), of the Public Resources Code, except in the following five cases:

-- 2. Where the average natural slope within the area to be graded exceeds 35% and the amount of excavation of fill exceeds 1,000 cubic yards; - 3.
-Where the proposed graded slopes exceed 40 feet in vertical height; - 4.
-Where the proposed grading is within an area that has specific permitting requirements related to a protected resource documented by the Resource Management Agency, Planning Department. - 5.
-Where the total truck roundtrips for the grading operation carrying earth materials exceeds 5 trucks per hour, or occurs during peak traffic hours, or creates a safety hazard for ingress or egress routes such as truck staging, clogging turn pockets, or line of sight.
+- 1. Where the average natural slope within the area to be graded exceeds 10% and the amount of excavation or fill exceeds 10,000 cubic yards - 2.
+Where the average natural slope within the area to be graded exceeds 35% and the amount of excavation or fill exceeds 1,000 cubic yards - 3.
+Where the proposed grading creates a slope exceeding 40 vertical feet in height, as measured in plan view, perpendicular to the slope. - 4.
+Where the proposed grading is within an area that has specific permitting requirements related to a protected resource documented by the Resource Management Agency, Planning Department - 5.
+Where the total truck roundtrips for the grading operation carrying earth materials exceeds 5 trucks per hour, or occurs during peak traffic hours, or creates a safety hazard for ingress or egress routes such as truck staging, clogging turn pockets, or line of sight